4dn-dcic/fish_omics_format/docs/source/rna.rst

 In the case of multiplexed FISH experiments (i.e., `MERFISH <https://doi.org/10.1073/pnas.1912459116>`_) in which the final location of RNA molecule results from combining multiple detection events (e.g., by combining individual Localization events detected in separate planes or images), the underlying raw data can be recorded in the corresponding :ref:`demultiplexing` as described in the instructions of that table.

 .. tip:: ``RNA_Spot_ID`` identifiers are unique across the entire dataset, thus allowing to identify unambiguously a Spot in the :ref:`quality`, :ref:`bio` and :ref:`demultiplexing`.

+.. warning:: All **MANDATORY** header fields and column names are indicated in **bold**.
+All *conditionally required* header fields and column names are indicated in *italics*.

 File Header